erzhhhh/android-star-wars-guide/README.md

 - Lets you tap items to see more details
 - Handles loading / errors without drama

-Nothing huge or over-engineered — just a solid practice project.

 ## Tech behind the scenes
 - **Kotlin** (of course)
 - **Android Jetpack** bits